 The following table contains the limits for a single flow definition.

 |Actions per workflow||500||You can add child flows to extend this limit, as needed.
 Flows with a large number of actions may encounter performance issues while you edit them, even if they have fewer than 500 actions.
 If you encounter performance issues while you edit your flow, consider using child flows to reduce the number of actions in a single flow.|

 |Allowed nesting depth for actions||8||To extend this limit, you can add child flows as needed.|

 |Variables per workflow||250|

 My flows limit

-Here is the limit for the My flow and Team flows tab:
+The following table contains the limit for the My flows and Team flows tab.